Mid Mountains Legal Blog

 What is a notional estate claim?

 The Succession Act 2006 (NSW) allows the court to designate an asset that is not currently part of the deceased estate as “notionally” part of the deceased estate.
 For property to be eligible for a notional estate claim, the deceased must have owned the property in the last three years.
-In this instance, property refers to all types of assets, including real estate, life insurance benefits and superannuation.
+In this instance, property refers to all types of assets.

 A notional estate claim is only possible if a family provision order has already been issued.
-A notional estate order can be made after probate has been granted and the estate distributed (sec 79 Succession Act 2006).
-The estate must have insufficient assets, or there must be other eligible claimants to a family provision order from the estate, or there must be “special circumstances”.
+In certain circumstances, a notional estate order can be made after probate has been granted and the estate has been distributed (s 79 Succession Act 2006).

-An asset may also be classified as notional if it is held in a structure that is not eligible for inclusion in the estate but is still effectively controlled by the deceased.
+An asset may also be classed as notional if it is held in a structure that is not eligible for inclusion in the estate but is still effectively controlled by the deceased.
 This asset is not included in the actual estate because of the deceased’s omission or failure to act.
-For example, a notional estate claim can include:

-- someone acted or did not act in a way that prevented the claimant, deceased or another principal party from benefiting.
+2. someone’s actions or inaction prevented the claimant, deceased or another principal party from benefiting from the transaction.

 Once the court designates an asset as notional estate property, it will be dealt with as if it is actual estate property.
 A notional estate order extinguishes the rights of the former property owner to the extent outlined in the order.